orsnaro/My-Configs-Cmder/shortcuts.md

 End, Home, Ctrl : Traversing text with as usual on Windows Ctrl + R : History search
 Shift + Mouse : Select and copy text from buffer

+win + alt + a : open ConEmu about window ( from there you can find monitors ids)
 ```

 #  -----------------(Git) -----------------IMPORTANT only